nueverest/blowdrycss/readme.rst

 Six months later the person who wrote this CSS is then asked to remove banner-video from the homepage.
 More often than not the front-end developer will remove the CSS class from the HTML file, but not from the CSS file.
+This leaves unused CSS lurking in the project.

 Reasons include:
 ^^^^^^^^^^^^^^^^